Raohasho/AIMLrm/readme.txt

-Hellot Git!
+Hello Git!
 This is my first repository.
 This is my second line in readme.